aspnetrun/run-aspnetcore-realworld/README.md

 * Configuration management
 * Custom paging implementation

+> Also we have a lot of **missing features** you can check [here from our project page](https://github.com/aspnetrun/run-aspnetcore-realworld/projects/1) and you can develop them.
+We are waiting for your pull requests.

 ## Give a Star! :star:
 If you liked the project or if AspnetRun helped you, please **give a star**.
 And also please **fork** this repository and send us **pull-requests**.
 If you find any problem please open **issue**.